-Functionally, the Pedway is a collection of basement-like hallways which connect buildings, train stations, and underground parking structures in the Loop.
+Functionally, the Pedway is a collection of hallways in basements which connect buildings, train stations, and underground parking structures in the Loop.
 Small parts of the Pedway consist of “skybridges” that link the upper floors of adjacent buildings and passages that stay on the street level by cutting through lobbies.

 A great thing about the multiple layers is that it keeps the trash away from where most people work, live, and commute.
 That means it keeps the rats away from pedestrian level as well.

 Sewers of Underground Chicago

 Underground the streets of Chicago, below the Pedway and below the underground streets, you will find the sewers.
 While no human should actually want to explore these, it is where our population of 2-3 million rats live.

 It’s gross to imagine that many rodents, but it’s a reasonable number for a city of our size (you don’t want to know how many are in New York).
 Most cities have as many rats as human residents, if not more.